spark-redshift-community/spark-redshift/README.md

 However if the schema of the super column is known ahead of time it can be provided as part of the read and the column will be returned as the provided schema type.
 This will also enable the pushdown of operations such as getting a struct field, getting a map value by key, or getting the item at an array index.
+Retrieving maps which use key types other than StringType is not supported.
 Retrieving nested struct field names or map keys which contain upper case letters will return incorrect results, so the schema should not be provided to the connector unless all struct field names and map keys are lower case.
 In a case where upper case field names or map keys must be retrieved the schema can be used with the `from_json` function to